harrisonized/assayAssassin/README.md

-## Leige Waffle
+## Assay Assassin

-Named after my favorite Blue Bottle pastry, the purpose of this repository is to handle data wrangling and visualization any plate-based assays, such as qPCR and ELISAs.
+The purpose of this repository is to handle data wrangling and visualization any plate-based assays, such as qPCR and ELISAs.

 ## Copyright